 1850, Nov.
 4-1851, May 13.
 Constitutional Convention of 1850-1851 met in Annapolis.

 1850-1860.
-Harriet Tubman made at least 13 trips into Maryland, leading more than 70 people to freedom, and providing resources that allowed the freedom of at least 50 others.
+Harriet Tubman made at least 13 trips into Maryland's Eastern Shore, leading more than 70 people to freedom on the Underground Railroad, and providing resources that allowed the freedom of at least 50 others.

 1851, June 14.
 Constitution of 1851 (2nd State constitution) adopted; Howard District recognized as Howard County.